R. C. Harvey: Career

 Harvey was a member of the National Cartoonists Society (NCS) as well as an associate member of the Association of American Editorial Cartoonists (AAEC).

-He received the following awards: All-Navy Cartoonist, 1960; the AAEC Ink Bottle Award "in recognition of dedicated service to the Association and distinguished efforts to promote the art of editorial cartooning," 2013; the San Diego Comic-Con International's Inkpot Award "for achievement in comic arts," 2018.
+He received the following awards: All-Navy Cartoonist, 1960; the AAEC Ink Bottle Award "in recognition of dedicated service to the Association and distinguished efforts to promote the art of editorial cartooning," 2013; San Diego Comic-Con's Inkpot Award "for achievement in comic arts," 2018.

 Personal life

 Harvey married his wife Linda née Kubicek in 1971.
 They had twin daughters, Julia (Jill) and Katherine (Kit), born in May 1975.

 In late June 2022, Harvey fell and unknowingly broke six ribs.
 He was later hospitalized, and, on July 7, 2022, he died from complications of the fall at age 85.